yuri-norwood/abandonware-public-license/README.md

-IN NO EVENT SHALL THE ABANDONERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE ABANDONWARE OR THE EXPLICITLY FORBIDEN USE OR OTHER DEALINGS IN THE ABANDONWARE.
+IN NO EVENT SHALL THE ABANDONERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE ABANDONWARE OR THE EXPLICITLY FORBIDDEN USE OR OTHER DEALINGS IN THE ABANDONWARE.

 For more information, please refer to:
 <https://github.com/yuri-norwood/abandonware-public-license>